-District Attorney clears deputies in officer-involved shooting that resulted from February chase - Salisbury Post
+District Attorney clears deputies in shooting investigation from February chase - Salisbury Post

-District Attorney clears deputies in officer-involved shooting that resulted from February chase
+District Attorney clears deputies in shooting investigation from February chase

 SALISBURY — The Rowan County District Attorney’s Office has cleared Rowan County Sheriff’s deputies of any criminal wrongdoing in the February death of James Edward Coe.